DateDreamer/datedreamer/README.md

 # DateDreamer
-An easy to use lightweight javascript calendar plugin.
+An easy to use lightweight javascript calendar library.

 ## Install & Usage